johnjung/web_analytics/README.md

 ```

 ## tfidf

-This is a work-in-progress for testing how changes to content on individual
-web pages might affect their results in search.
-Note: this script requires
-a running Elasticsearch instance.
+A work-in-progress script to test website content changes quickly.
+This program loads the content from a given list of websites into a database.
+It then allows you to run test searches against that database, so you can get a sense of how content changes might affect how it appears in search results.

 Usage: